technicalmedia/a2spikes/README.md

 a2spikes
 ========

-this is a repository for spiking into angular 2, kendo, and visualization
+this is a repository for spiking into angular 2, kendo, and visualization  --warning newbie alert :)